 The rise in technologically advanced vehicles is causing a raft of new types of car and component recalls.
-Today’s cars contain many electronic components with over 100M lines of code.
-When there is that much new software in a car, there is no doubt that errors are present.
-There is a surge in the field incidents reported by car makers related to electronics involving injury or death.
-Investigations triggered by these incidents turn into car recalls.
-In the last four years, the rate of software-related car recalls has risen from under 5% of all recalls to 15%.
-General Motors alone has recalled nearly 4.3M vehicles worldwide for multiple software defects in their cars.
+Today’s cars contain many electronic components with over 100 million lines of code.
+When there is that much new software in a car, various errors are bound to occur, sooner or later.

 Hardware and components affected by recalls include, but are not limited to:

 Electronic recalls are much more common in new vehicles.
 In the last year, technology-focused recalls affected more than 14 million automobiles, including the following: